Cardinals vs. White Sox Player Props Betting Odds

 Robert Stats

-- Robert has put up 90 hits with 22 doubles, 26 home runs and 21 walks.
+- Robert has recorded 91 hits with 22 doubles, 26 home runs and 21 walks.
 He has driven in 50 runs with eight stolen bases.

 Robert Recent Games